Supporting Our Students: Two Levies, One Goal

 How does the proposed tax rate compare with what we’ve paid historically?

-My home’s assessed value went up, does that mean the district is collecting more money?
+If my home's assessed value goes, does that mean the district collects more money?

 How does the proposed tax rate compare with districts in our area?

-Hood Canal’s local school tax rate is less than half the rate of any other district in Mason County.
-After passing the levy, it would still be the second lowest in the county.
+Hood Canal’s current local school tax rate is less than half the rate of any other district in Mason County.
+After passing the levy, it would still be below average for Mason County and Washington state and almost half the rate of our next nearest district.

 What are all of the school taxes on my tax statement?